 This first article focuses on the basics of direct-to-consumer laboratory testing, iRunFar’s initial testing experience with a direct-to-consumer laboratory testing service for adult athletes called InsideTracker, and our feedback on the process.
-The second article, which we’ll publish later this year, will cover follow-up testing and a summary of what we have learned or changed based on our multiple test results.
+The second article covers follow-up testing and a summary of what we have learned or changed based on our multiple test results.

 For this article series, InsideTracker provided free blood testing to iRunFar’s Bryon Powell and me.

 Direct-to consumer laboratory testing allows adults to order their own blood testing without involving a physician or other health-care practitioner.
 The direct-to-consumer laboratory testing market is growing and reached a total of $208 million in 2018 and is expected to grow to $350 million by 2020 due to easing of regulations and increase in demand (1, 6).
 Laboratory-testing businesses such as LabCorp and Quest Diagnostics have partnered with Walgreens and Safeway respectively to reach consumers (1).

 The general consumer is becoming better informed about what lab tests are available and, with the growing popularity of high-deductible insurance plans, consumers want to be in charge of what they are paying for.
 All this sounds exciting in theory, but it does come with challenges, such as consumers understanding their results and learning what to do if they receive abnormal test results.